Resident0420/seedml-andrology-benchmark/README.md

 If you use this repository, please cite:

-Kim J, Byeong Jin K.
+Jumin K, Byeong Jin K.

 *A Reproducible Benchmarking Framework for Machine Learning–Based Multiclass Male Infertility Diagnosis Using the SEED-ML Dataset.*